 Each student in this program will have a major in kinesiology and sport studies.
 Students will have a concentration in either kinesiology or sport studies, then a specific specialization.
 Students must have completed all requirements for a master’s degree in kinesiology, physical education, psychology, sport studies, or a related field prior to beginning the PhD program.
 The program consists of 15 hours within the concentration, 18 hours of research courses, 9 hours within the specialization, a minimum of 6 hours in an outside or cognate area, and 24 dissertation hours.
+A specific breakdown of requirements can be found on our PhD requirements page.
 For more information, please visit the Graduate Catalog.
 Check out our Faculty and Staff page for more information about the faculty members.

 The PhD major in kinesiology and sport studies offers a concentration in kinesiology, which deals with the study of human movement.
 Emphasis is placed on the acquisition of skills needed for high quality research and innovative teaching.
 Students are expected to become proficient in research methods within their respective areas of specialization.
 The program prepares students for postdoctoral or faculty positions in higher education, or positions in applied sport and clinical settings and has specializations in biomechanics, exercise physiology, physical activity epidemiology, and sport psychology and motor behavior.